 Is Guardant Health a Threat to Foundation Medicine?

 Sysmex Inostics and Apocell are companies that are looking to provide the ability to test for cancer via a simple blood test which is a promising potential market.
-Foundation Medicine (NASDAQ:FMI), is looking to address the emerging cancer genomics market by provide a service in which using a biopsy, Foundation can interrogate the entire coding sequence of 236 cancer-related genes.
+Foundation Medicine (NASDAQ:FMI), is looking to address the emerging cancer genomics market by providing a service in which using a biopsy, Foundation can interrogate the entire coding sequence of 236 cancer-related genes.
 The resulting information is then used to create web-based reports used by physicians to create personalized cancer treatments.
 One company that is looking to offer both cancer blood testing and personalized cancer genomics reports is Guardant Health.

-Silicon Valley based Guardant Health was founded in 2012 by a team of serial entrepreneurs.
+Silicon Valley-based Guardant Health was founded in 2012 by a team of serial entrepreneurs.
 The CEO, Helmy Eltoukhy, co-founded Avantome in 2007 which was sold to Illumina one year later for $60 million.
 The CTO founded Auriphex Biosciences which was acquired by Illumina in 2009.
 Ariphex was focused on purification and genetic analysis of circulating tumor cells for cancer management.
 To date, Guardant has raised over $10M in funds from Sequoia Capital and various angel investors, including a few well-known Silicon Valley tech executives.

 While other companies we highlighted like Apocell look for Circulating tumor cells in the bloodstream, the GUARDANT360 test looks for tumor DNA which is shed into the bloodstream for almost every type of cancer.
 The below steps from Guardant show just how simple the entire process is: